rickb777/goscrape2/README.md

     	"name:value" HTTP header to use for scraping (can be repeated) -concurrency int
-    	the number of concurrent downloads (default 1) -cookies string
+    	the number of concurrent downloads (default 1) -connect duration
+    	time limit (with units, e.g. 1s) for each HTTP request to connect (default 30s) -cookies string
     	file containing the cookie content
   -depth int